 Frenchie's often need their bums wiped.
 Water Wipes are very gentle and you can use them to clean up messes as well.
 Also good for tear stains and ear cleaning!

 The puppies are clean.
 But they might get into something at home or have an accident.
 A mild and gentle shampoo will do the trick!
-Small nail clippers.
+Getting a pair of small nail clippers is a good idea too.
 Nails should be trimmed weekly

 Ultimately you can feed your dog anything.
 If they are hungry, they will eat it.
 However tummies are sensitive and we want to prevent any issues with that.
 The puppies eat what mom eats.
 This makes transitioning from nursing to eating real food easy for them.
 Its familiar.
 In your puppy package I have added a bag of the food they currently eat.
 It is Orijin Puppy.
 You can find it on Chewy.com, PetCo., or Amazon.
 After a year of age I transition them to the Orijin Reginal Red style in the same brand.